shenzhenlu/Object-Localization/README.md

 # Object Localization
-Classify and Localize Pokemon Figures from Backgrounds in Complexity-Incrementing Manner with CNN .
+Classify and Locate Pokemon Figures from various Backgrounds in Complexity-Incrementing Manner with CNN.

 ## Software
 * Google Colab Notebook